Synchrotron: As part of synchrotron light sources

 Synchrotron radiation has a wide range of applications (see synchrotron light) and many second and third generation synchrotrons have been built especially to harness it.
 The largest of those 3rd generation synchrotron light sources are the European Synchrotron Radiation Facility (ESRF) in Grenoble, France, the Advanced Photon Source (APS) in Lemont, United States, and SPring-8 in Hyōgo, Japan, accelerating electrons up to 6, 7 and 8 GeV, respectively.

-Synchrotrons which are useful for cutting edge research are large machines, costing tens or hundreds of millions of dollars to construct, and each beamline (there may be 20 to 50 at a large synchrotron) costs another two or three million dollars on average.
-These installations are mostly built by the science funding agencies of governments of developed countries, or by collaborations between several countries in a region, and operated as infrastructure facilities available to scientists from universities and research organisations throughout the country, region, or world.
-More compact models, however, have been developed, such as the Compact Light Source.
+Synchrotrons are large devices, costing tens or hundreds of millions of dollars to construct, and each beamline (there may be 20 to 50 at a large synchrotron) costs another two or three million dollars on average.
+These installations also require a large footprint.
+More compact models, such as the Munich Compact Light Source, have been developed and tested.